econoalchemist/Whirlpool/04_Whirlpool-with-Sparrow.md

-# Whirlpool With Sparrow Wallet
+# Method 3: Whirlpool With Sparrow Wallet
 Sparrow Wallet is a Bitcoin wallet designed to be connected with your own node and ran from your desktop or laptop computer.
 This is a user-friendly wallet with an intuitive interface and many advanced features for a range of capabilities.
 To learn more about Sparrow Wallet and for installation instructions, visit the [Sparrow Wallet website](https://www.sparrowwallet.com/).

 In this guide you will see how to: